Our CLI (Command Line Interface) offers you a series of tools dedicated to developing and managing your projects on LinkApi.

 generate "type" "name"

-Create functions, data-transformations, apps, and automation to your project.
+Create functions, data-transformations, components, and automation to your project.

 Create a new project.